 Day One Travel & Arrival at South Seas Club at South Seas Island Resort

-My journey to this resort was a sort one because I was transferring from another resort on nearby Sanibel Island.
-Going from one resort to another is really only a thing that travel writers typically do.
+My journey to this resort was a sort of one because I was transferring from another resort on nearby Sanibel Island.
+Going from one resort to another is really the only thing that travel writers typically do.
 For most individuals, and families it does not make a great deal of sense to do so.

 Your trip may begin with a flight or a drive down to the area.
 Both are reasonable and based on your time and preference you will choose what works best for your trip.
-Right now as gas prices have shot up some flights seem to make more sense for individuals or couples, but some families might opt to get everyone into the family truckster and head on down Interstate 95.
+Right now as gas prices have shot up some flights seem to make more sense for individuals or couples, but some families might opt to get everyone into the family trickster and head on down Interstate 95.

-From the top of Florida to this part of the state on a good day is still a 5 hour drive.
+From the top of Florida to this part of the state on a good day is still a 5 hour’s drive.
 So, add that to your commute to Florida to help with the travel method decision.

 - Cable TV